cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 ## Making direct changes in Postgres

-It is possible to make changes to a database that was created or managed with a Database object, directly on Postgres, for example by issuing commands on `psql`.
+It is possible to make changes directly in Postgres to a database that was created or managed with a Database object.

 The fields `observedGeneration` and `generation` described above will ensure that once a Database has been reconciled to its defined `generation`, it will not be re-applied by the instance manager.
 Therefore, your manual changes will not be rolled back inadvertently.

-CloudNativePG gives you the flexibility to make alterations on your databases via Database manifests, via direct changes, or mixing matching to fit your use case.
+CloudNativePG gives you the flexibility to make your databases via Database manifests, via direct changes, or mixing matching to fit your use case.